dfinity/nns-dapp/HOWTO.md

 6. Once the changes to `Cargo.toml` have been made, run `cargo update` to generate the required changes in `Cargo.lock`.

+**Note**: The updated dependencies might have breaking changes which need to be fixed when building nns-dapp later.

 ##### en.governance.json